An underrated episode of Boris Karloff’s Thriller in brief! even for me, that is…

 Directed by Herschel Daugherty adapted for television by writer William D. Gordon from a short story by crime novelist MacIntoch Malmar.
 Which was later adapted for television, again directed by Hershel Daugherty in an updated film called The Victim 1972 starring the wonderful Elizabeth Montgomery and the always acerbic Eileen Heckart.

-Starring Nancy Kelly as Janet Willsom (The Bad Seed 1956) The classic American horror-thriller film directed by Mervyn LeRoy which won Kelly an Oscar for Best Supporting Actress that year as psychotic Rhoda Penmark’s (Patty McCormack) mother, Christine Penmark.
-The Bad Seed also stars Eileen Heckart and the quintessentially cranky Henry Jones)
+Starring Nancy Kelly as Janet Willsom (The Bad Seed 1956) The classic American horror-thriller film directed by Mervyn LeRoy won Kelly an Oscar for Best Actress that year as psychotic Rhoda Penmark’s (Patty McCormack) mother, Christine Penmark.

-The evil Rhoda stroking her mother.
+The evil Rhoda strokes her mother.
 Scarier than clowns….!

 Nancy Kelly plays Janet Willsom, a woman besieged by noises and bad weather, while isolated in her home, waiting for her husband Ben to arrive home in during a raging storm.
-Kept alerted and accompanied by her faithful black cat Baba, Janet must first fend off the nauseating advances of the cabbie who brings her home, and wants to practically move in on her, while her husbands away on business.
+Kept alerted and accompanied by her faithful black cat Baba, Janet must first fend off the nauseating advances of the cabbie who brings her home and wants to practically move in on her, while her husband is away on business.

 Janet Willsom, finds herself in the midst of one single night’s journey of survival, trying to stay one step ahead of a murderer and also delay an uncomfortable bit of evidence, that could turn her entire world upside down.